In the last three months, headlines such as the following dominated the media landscape:

 - “As teacher shortage bites, BC school district hires non-certified replacements” – CBC.ca

 As such, 13 BC school districts will be in Toronto on October 26, 2018, recruiting teachers at the EdTalent Fall Job Fair.
-School districts from the Metro Vancouver, Fraser Valley, Okanagan, North and Central BC regions will be recruiting and interviewing teachers for specialized teaching positions, replenishing their on-call teaching pools, and hiring for positions that can start as soon as next week.
+School districts from the Metro Vancouver, Fraser Valley, Okanagan, North and Central BC regions will be recruiting and interviewing teachers for specialized teaching role, replenishing their on-call teaching pools, and hiring for positions that can start as soon as next week.

 British Columbia has always been a popular destination for Ontario teachers.
 With our favourable labour market, beautiful natural landscapes, mild weather, and considerable lifestyle advantage, British Columbia is quickly becoming the preferred destination for all Canadian teachers.
 The process for Ontario-certified teachers applying for a BC teaching certificate is reasonably straightforward as well.
 Under the Canadian Free Trade Agreement, Canadian-certified teachers can obtain a BC teaching certificate without having to complete additional coursework.
 In theory, Ontario teachers that interview for a job in Britsh Columbia could start teaching in a matter of weeks or months, depending on how soon a complete application is submitted to BC’s Teacher Regulation Branch.
 Learn more about the process here.